iterative/katacoda-scenarios/basics/stages-and-pipelines/step1.md

    is reproduced).

-   This option (`--no-exec`) may be useful in cases when we want to build a pipeline first, and then run all at once.
+   This option (`--no-exec`) may be useful in cases when we want to build a pipeline first, and then run all the stages at once.

    The option `-O, --outs-no-cache` denotes an output file, same as `-o`, but this output file is not to be cached (neither when the